 Create a bridle at the stern of the tug and a bridle at the bow of the tow.
 A bridle can be connected from the bow cleats to a midship cleat and then to a cockpit winch, or from the stern cleats to a cockpit winch and then secured on a midship cleat for safety.

 The load should be shared between all three fixings, rather than being taken up by one set of cleats.
 On each side of the boat, a single-line bridle was attached to the bow cleat, windlass, and midship cleat.
 Dorothy Lee doubled up the bridle on her substantial stern cleats.

 Towing lines should be multi-plait nylon, which absorbs shocks well.
 This is what Sea Start would use.
 Our spinnaker sheet is a very 'unstretched' polyester braid - as most sailing boats use whatever line is available.
 The nylon warp in your anchor cable can make a good towing rope if it is made up of a warp and chain.

-You can pass the tow rope across, throw a leader line across with the tow rope attached, or float the line down to the tow by tying it to a fender and paying out over the stern.
+You can pass the boat tow rope across, throw a leader line across with the tow rope attached, or float the line down to the tow by tying it to a fender and paying out over the stern.